Horikitasaku/Horikitasaku.github.io/content/en/homepage/about.md

 Majored in artificial intelligence as an undergraduate.

-Specializes in Data Science and the intersection with the natural sciences.

-Currently being explored in astrophysical and biological information.
+Interested in the intersection of data science and natural sciences, particularly in the realms of astrophysical and biological information.

+Currently working on a Python library focused on protein embedding for computational biology.

 Kaggle Expert.

 ## My personality

-The meaning of my life is given by knowledge, like the fire which is fueled by books.

-Like peace, reading, rain and coffee.
-Detest hypocrisy, politics, meaninglessness.
+I appreciate quiet spaces, enjoy reading, listen to the rain, and relish a good cup of coffee.

-Favorite Book is *If On a Winter's Night a Traveller*.
+My favorite book is *If On a Winter's Night a Traveler*.

-Probably a bit of a workaholic.
+Probably a bit workaholic.